Nadeemsaba/SCT_SD_04/README.md

 ## 📌 Task Description

 > **TASK 04**
-Create a program that extracts product information, such as names, prices, and ratings, from an online e-commerce website and stores the data in a structured format like a CSV file.
+Create a program that extracts product information, such as names, prices, reviews e.t.c from an online e-commerce website and stores the data in a structured format like a CSV file.

 ## 🚀 Features